TosbackCgusBridge-Bot/CGUs-versions/Starbucks/Privacy Policy.md

 Contact Us

 We welcome your questions, comments and concerns about privacy.
+You may use this form to ask Starbucks a privacy question or correct personal information found in your Starbucks.com profile, mobile application, or another Starbucks owned digital property.
 You can contact Starbucks Customer Service online at http://customerservice.starbucks.com, by phone at 800-Starbuc (782-7282), or by postal mail at: Starbucks Customer Service, PO Box 6363 Dover, DE 19905-6363.